rrbutani/Iris/Iris>Networking/README.md

 2. Update /etc/network/interfaces to match the file provided.
 3. Update the isc dhcp server config file.
 4. Update the isc dhcp interfaces line.
 5. Run the install script to move the python file to the appropriate location and install the systemd service.
+(TO BE WRITTEN)
 6. Add your devices using bluetoothctl. (pair + trust)
 7. Fin.